 - 4K 60fps

 Jsaux Steam Deck dock design

 In terms of build quality, the Jsaux Steam Deck dock feels solid and appears well-made.
-Its aluminium construction helps add some weight, while a rubberised pad protects your deck from scratches (looking at you, Nintendo).
+Its aluminum construction helps add some weight, while a rubberized pad protects your deck from scratches (looking at you, Nintendo).
 However, you’ll still want to take care, as the accessory’s metal edges could damage your screen if they make contact.

 Jsaux Steam Deck dock features

 If you’ve ever used a docking station at work or home, you’ll already know what Jsaux’s Steam Deck dock is trying to achieve.
 Simply put, it’s a hub that enables portable devices to cosplay as a desktop machine.
 This particular accessories outfit includes an HDMI 2.0 port, two USB A sockets, ethernet connectivity, and a USB-C power delivery port.